Understood

 Convenor: Professor Jason Gaiger

 Lectures held in the Examination Schools are open to any member of the University of Oxford.
-Those lectures and seminars etc held at the Ruskin School of Art are open only to Ruskin students, except by arrangement in advance.
+Those lectures and seminars held at the Ruskin School of Art are open only to Ruskin students, except by arrangement in advance.
 Please apply.

 Examination schools: